berndprach/AOL/README.md

 ## Results
-The code generates results slightly better than reported in the paper.
+The results for Cifar10 and Cifar100 can be found in the tables below.
-(This is because of using ConcatenationPooling instead of strided convolutions.)
-We report the standard accuracy (Std Acc) as well as the Certified Robust Accuracy (CRA) for different amounts of input perturbation.
+We report the standard accuracy (Std Acc) as well as the Certified Robust Accuracy (CRA) for different amounts of input perturbations.

 | CIFAR 10   |   Std Acc | CRA 36/255 | CRA 72/255 | CRA 108/255 | CRA 1 |
 |:-----------|----------:|-----------:|-----------:|------------:|------:|